 Elixir Programming: Facts to Know for Better App Development

-We know about many web development languages that have been successfully used by developers for quite a long time so far.
+We know about many web development languages that have been successfully used by developers and the software development team for quite a long time so far.
 The most popular of them are Python, PHP, and Ruby.
 However, recent years have brought a new technology that is being thoroughly discussed - the Elixir programming language.

 Ever since Elixir programming began to gain traction, the efficiency and advantages of other back-end languages has been called into question.
 That said, is Elixir really so good?